Top of page

-We will hold several panels and a writers conversation for this, the fifth installment of WordsAwake!.
-The morning event concludes with the induction of Laura M. Elliott (’79) into the Wake Forest Writers Hall of Fame.
-(FYI, attached is an updated roster of members of the Hall of Fame.)
-Participants will discuss the current state of how publishing works (including tips on publishing one’s work); case studies and experiences in the challenges of reporting on contemporary political and cultural life; how two noted Southern writers conceive of what they write.
+Our alumni/ae panelists discussed the current state of how publishing works (including tips on publishing one’s work); case studies and experiences in the challenges of reporting on contemporary political and cultural life; how two noted Southern writers conceive of how they write “community.”

 T. Davis Bunn (’74), author of multiple fiction series; screenwriter